bishojo-commits/stockbox/README.md

 Application to monitor, manage and evaluate own stocks and share portfolios.

-## Development Stack
+## Development

-- Laravel and Php 7.4
+- Laravel 7 and Php
 - Vue.JS
 - VueChart.JS